asparuhkostov/kassette-radio/README.md

 ## Implementation

 A small React application done with `create-react-app`.
-Nothing more nothing less.
+Nothing more, nothing less.

 ## Integrations

-Soundcloud Widget - see https://developers.soundcloud.com/docs/api/html5-widget for more details.
+SoundCloud Widget - see https://developers.soundcloud.com/docs/api/html5-widget for more details.

 ## Running